spoofax-shell-2016/doc/project-plan.md

 the Spoofax Language Workbench.

 # The final product
-The final product will meet the following requirements and demands, as specified following the MoSCoW method:
+The final product will have to meet the following requirements and demands, as specified following the MoSCoW method:

 * Must-have
-	* Interactive REPL
+	* Interactive shell
 	* Generated from language definition
-		* Should be language definition agnostic
+		* Generator should be language definition agnostic
+	* Input & output history
+	* Multiline input editing
+	* Error reporting
 	* Syntax checked expressions
-	* Indication of errors
+	* Syntax highlighting
 	* Integration with Eclipse
-	* Syntax highlighting
 * Should-have
+	* Ability to redefine identifiers
+	* Environment inspection
 	* Save and load shell state
 * Could-have
-	* Integration with other IDE's (IntelliJ)
+	* Context-sensitive code completion
 	* Hover over variables to see value, type and others
-	* GDB style interaction with context / environment
-		* Ability to partially change or update environment
 	* Literate programming
+	* Integration with other IDEs (IntelliJ)
 * Won't-have

 If the above turns out to be (too) easy, the REPL can be extended into a